MartaBrotons/Thesis_KNMI_2021-2022/README.md

 # Thesis_KNMI_2021-2022
 This repository contains the codes used for my master thesis that I carried out at the KNMI from September 2021 to May 2022.
-The title of the project is: Atmospheric dynamics affecting Caribbean precipitation under climate change.
-A CMIP6 analysis.
+The title of the project is: "Atmospheric dynamics affecting Caribbean precipitation under climate change.
+A CMIP6 analysis."

+The project is devided in two parts.
+The first part is the analysis of CMIP6, which tries to understand the drivers of precipitation trends at the end of the 21 st century.
+The second part is the development of the climate scenarios for the Caribbean region following the methodology from Lenderink 2014.
+All the scripts for the first part are included in the Scripst dynamocs folder.
+For the second part, only some scripts are included in the Scenarios scripts folder.
+The code were the computations for the scenarios development are is not included since it belongs to the kNMI.